 However, in March 2008 the National Institute for Health and Care Excellence (NICE) published new guidance on the use of antibiotic prophylaxis (antibiotic cover) against infective endocarditis.
 This recommended an end to the practice of prescribing antibiotics for at-risk patients during dental and other procedures.
 NICE recommends that you should now only be offered antibiotic cover if the procedure is at a site where there is already a suspected infection.
 The reason for this change in practice is because NICE found that research studies do not support the use of antibiotics to prevent infective endocarditis during dental or other procedures.
 Also, taking antibiotics carries its own risk (such as side-effects and sometimes serious reactions to antibiotics).

 However, this national NICE guideline is controversial.
 It has caused a lot of debate, especially from some heart doctors (cardiologists) and dentists.
 See the references below for details of some articles that deal with this controversy.
-For example, European Society of Cardiology guidelines in 2009 proposed that antibiotic prophylaxis be given to people with the highest risk of developing infective endocarditis if they undergo high-risk dental procedures.
+The European Society of Cardiology guidelines in 2009 proposed that antibiotic prophylaxis be given to people with the highest risk of developing infective endocarditis if they undergo high-risk dental procedures.
+The guidelines were updated in 2015.
+Further trials published since 2009 were considered but, weighed against the existing concerns about the seriousness of infective endocarditis, they have maintained the view that the highest-risk patients should continue to receive antibiotic prophylaxis.
 (Details of what is considered as high-risk are in the guideline - cited below and available online).
 Your own doctor or dentist will advise for your own particular circumstance.

 A final point

 If you have an increased risk of developing infective endocarditis, do report promptly to your doctor any symptoms that you think may be due to infective endocarditis.
 The earlier the condition is diagnosed and treated, the better the likely outcome.